habibcilmd-cardiologist/dr-cil/content/en/services/exercise-stress-test/index.md

       answer: "Pharmacological stress test or stress echocardiography can be performed in patients who cannot exercise."
 ---

 Exercise stress test is an important diagnostic method that evaluates the heart's performance during exercise.
 It is widely used in detecting coronary artery disease.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in exercise stress test evaluation.

 ## What is an Exercise Stress Test?